Aitia-IIOT/ah5-docs-java-spring/docs/api/serviceregistry/system-discovery-generic-http.md

 ### lookup

 The service operation **request** requires an authorization bearer header.
-The URI can contain an optional query parameter with the key "_verbose_" and a [Boolean](../primitives.md#boolean) value.
+The URI contains a query parameter with the key "_verbose_" and a [Boolean](../primitives.md#boolean) value.
 If verbose is true, detailed device information also returns (only if the provider supports it).
 The request may optionally include a [SystemLookupRequest](../data-models/system-lookup-request.md) JSON encoded body.

 ```
 POST /serviceregistry/system-discovery/lookup?verbose=<verbose-value> HTTP/1.1